-The selected consolidated financial data with respect to our consolidated balance sheets as of December 31, 2013 and 2012 and the related consolidated statements of operations for the years ended December 31, 2013, 2012 and 2011 have been derived from our audited consolidated financial statements which are included herein.
-The selected financial data with respect to our balance sheets as of December 31, 2011, 2010 and 2009 and the related statements of operations for the years ended December 31, 2010 and 2009 have been derived from our audited financial statements which are not included herein.
-Due to our acquisitions of Engage in November 2012, LookIO in June 2012, Amadesa in May 2012 and NuConomy in April 2010, we believe that comparisons of our operating results with each other, or with those of prior periods, may not be meaningful.
+The selected consolidated financial data with respect to our consolidated balance sheets as of December 31, 2014 and 2013 and the related consolidated statements of operations for the years ended December 31, 2014, 2013 and 2012 have been derived from our audited consolidated financial statements which are included herein.
+The selected financial data with respect to our balance sheets as of December 31, 2012, 2011 and 2010 and the related statements of operations for the years ended December 31, 2011 and 2010 have been derived from our audited financial statements which are not included herein.
+Due to our acquisitions of CAO!, Synchronite and NexGraph in 2014, Engage, LookIO and Amadesa in 2012, and NuConomy in 2010, we believe that comparisons of our operating results with each other, or with those of prior periods, may not be meaningful.
 The following selected consolidated financial data should be read in conjunction with the consolidated financial statements and the notes thereto and the information contained in Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations."